duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

 # Debug - Reflash Microcontroller {#reflash-microcontroller status=ready}

-This page is only for the DB18 and DB19 configuration (not the DB21M).

 <div class='requirements' markdown="1">

-Requires: A Duckiebot.
+Requires: A Duckiebot of [configuration](#duckiebot-configuration) `DB18` or above.

 Requires: A stable network connection to your Duckiebot.

-Result: A flashed microcontroller (not SD card) on the HUT board with the latest code.
+Result: A flashed microcontroller (not SD card) on the HUT board, with the latest code version.

 </div>

-Warning: You must not proceed with the following instructions unless you are in one of the following cases:
-1. The motors of the robot are not working.
-2. The LEDs are not white when the robot is on.
-3. You know what you are doing, or you have been asked to flash the microcontroller by someone who knows what the consequences can be.
+Warning: this procedure is needed for Duckietown HUT version `3.15`, but not for other models.
+Although often unnecessary, it is safe to perform on any HUT of version `2.0` and above.

+## When and why should I run this procedure? {#reflash-microcontroller-when}

+This procedure flashes the microcontroller on the Duckietown HUT.
+This microcontroller is responsible for translating the duty cycle commands from the onboard computer to actual `PWM` signals that control the motors and the LEDs (because they are "addressable" LEDs) of the Duckiebots.

+A typical example of when is necessary to flash the microcontroller is when commands are sent to the motors, e.g., through keyboard control, the motors signals on the dashboard/mission control show that signals are correctly being sent, but the Duckiebot does not move.

+This procedure will not be useful to fix problems such as one motor working and not the other, or LEDs showing unexpected colors when the motors work.

+## How to flash the microcontroller {#reflash-microcontroller-how}

-First of all, ssh into your Duckiebot running:
+1. Ssh into your Duckiebot by running:

     laptop $ ssh duckie@DUCKIEBOT_NAME.local

-Proceed to install the packages needed to compile the firmware:
+2. Install the packages needed to compile the microcontroller firmware:

     duckiebot $ sudo apt-get update
     duckiebot $ sudo apt-get install bison autoconf flex gcc-avr binutils-avr gdb-avr avr-libc avrdude build-essential

-If you are running a Duckiebot with an NVIDIA Jetson Nano board, clone the firmware for the microcontroller using the following command:
+3. If you are running a Duckiebot with an NVIDIA Jetson Nano board, clone the firmware for the microcontroller using the following command:

     duckiebot $ git clone -b jetson-nano https://github.com/duckietown/fw-device-hut.git